 Esri has been and will continue to maintain and support ArcGIS Pro, its newer software.
 See here for more information.

 The College is not ready yet to offer ArcGIS Pro workshops but may continue to provide ArcGIS 10.8.2 workshops if there is demand.
-Please let us know if you are interested in an ArcGIS 10.8.2 workshop and/or an ArcGIS Pro workshop.
+Please let us know if you are interested in an ArcGIS 10.8.2 workshop, an ArcGIS Pro workshop or a different GIS workshop.
+Also sign up to be placed on our workshop wailtist.
+We will contact you when new workshops become available.

 Location: Urban Affairs Computer Lab - UR40 Maxine Goodman Levin School of Urban Affairs, 1717 Euclid Ave Cleveland, Ohio 44115